 “The building of the true and beautiful means the destruction of the good enough.
 Rebirth means death.
 Once a truer, more beautiful vision is born inside us, life is in the direction of that vision.
 Holding on to what is no longer true enough is not safe; it’s the riskiest move because it is the certain death of everything that was meant to be.
 We are alive only to the degree to which we are willing to be annihilated.
 Our next life will always cost us this one.
 If we are truly alive, we are constantly losing who we just were, what we just built, what we just believed, what we just knew to be true.
 I have lost identities, beliefs, and relationships it has hurt to lose.
 I have learned that when I live from my emotions, knowing, and imagination, I am always losing.
 What I lose is always what is no longer true enough so that I can take full hold of what is.”Glennon Doyle Melton, Untamed

 If the past year has taught me anything, it’s that as we grow older we outgrow people.
 Friendships, relationships, even family.
 We learn there is a striking difference between people who deserve our energy and people who suck the life out of us.

-The relationships that are mutually beneficial start to feel different than the lopsided ones that make us feel under-appreciated or confused.
+The relationships that offer a mutual benefit start to feel different than the lopsided ones that leave you feel under-appreciated or confused.

 Over time the people whose love and respect are not conditional, but something we can wholeheartedly rely on again and again, become evident.